-Silent Service is an NES game in which the player controls a submarine and patrols and engages in skirmishes with other submarines.
-Its is more like a submarine sim then a traditional arcade game.
+Silent Service is a simulation game originally developed by MicroProse and designed by Sid Meier.
+The player controls a Gato-class submarine that patrols and engages in skirmishes with other submarines.
+Its is more like a submarine sim than a traditional arcade game.

 This game is basically a submarine simulation game.
 It uses realistic tactics such as the End Around, as well as having the ability to adjust visibility and dud torpedoes.
-The game also gives you control of the rudders, periscope, and ballast, as well as displaying the speed, depth, and heading of your sub.
-You are placed in the waters of Japan and you are required to ping ships with your sonar in order to detect enemies.
+The game also offers control of the rudders, periscope, and ballast, as well as displaying the speed, depth, and heading of the sub.
+The player is placed in the waters of Japan and is required to ping ships with the sonar in order to detect enemies.
 This game has a relatively steep learning curve to it.